Return to safety risks page

 As far as possible, avoid using hazardous chemicals.
 If you must use them:

-• Evaluate the context in which it will be used and the associated hazards.
+• Evaluate the context in which they will be used and the associated hazards.

 • Choose the least harmful.